 Secrets

-A secret is a single encrypted value stored inside a project.
-API keys, passwords, connection strings, tokens -- anything that fits in one string.
+A secret is an encrypted value stored inside a project.
+API keys, database passwords, connection strings, signing keys, OAuth tokens, anything that fits in a string.

-Each secret has its own random AES-256 data key, which is wrapped by the project's master key.
-The secret ID is bound to the ciphertext as Additional Authenticated Data (AAD), preventing encrypted blobs from being swapped between secrets.
+Each secret has its own random AES-256-GCM data key, wrapped by the project's master key.
+The secret's ID is bound to the ciphertext as Additional Authenticated Data, so an encrypted blob from one secret cannot be swapped into another secret's record.

 Secret IDs

-Every secret gets a unique ID in the format sk_ followed by 10 random alphanumeric characters (e.g. sk_1b13qr1sb2).
-This ID is used in API calls, the SDK, the CLI, and machine access grants.
+Every secret has a unique ID in the format sk_ followed by 10 random alphanumeric characters (e.g. sk_1b13qr1sb2).
+The ID is what you reference in the SDK, the CLI, machine grants, and access policies.

 Secrets are read by authenticated machines via the SDK or CLI.
 The dashboard never displays decrypted values.